 That age-old problem of breaking the ice between two people in the same physical space in a non-embarrassing and low risk way is certainly one that could be solved by future wearables or tech tattoos.

-Proximity based apps like Yac are laying the foundations for the what-comes-after-eye-contact question.
+In the near term, proximity based apps like Yac are laying the foundations for the what-comes-after-eye-contact question.
 Yac allows users to see how they 'rate' against other in the same room or company, in business use, and - more personally - enabling you to see if someone is single, how successful they are and to 'like' them in real time.

 "What we have done is taken the feature of 'liking' away from digital and online space and put it into real life," says co-founder Ales Zivkovic.
 "It is a fact that people psychologically want to see whether they are of interest to others and who they are getting noticed by.
 The recognition you will be getting this way is real life recognition - in a bar, club or on the train - and not just someone liking your Facebook selfie from the other side of town or even another continent."